Miguel Aguilera complex systems, neuroscience and cognition

 Nonequilibrium thermodynamics of the asymmetric Sherrington-Kirkpatrick model

-Our new paper nonequilibrium thermodynamics of large, disordered networks - in collaboration with Masanao Igarashi and Hideaki Shimazaki - has just been published in Nature Communications.
-In this study we analytically calculate an exact expression for the entropy production of an asymmetric version of the Sherrington-Kirkpatric model, finding that it is maximized both...
+Our new paper on nonequilibrium thermodynamics of large, disordered networks - in collaboration with Masanao Igarashi and Hideaki Shimazaki - has just been published in Nature Communications.
+In this study we analytically calculate an exact expression for the entropy production of an asymmetric version of the Sherrington-Kirkpatric model, finding that it is maximized b...
 Read more

 Ikerbasque Research Fellow position